jjaakko/fake-news-classifier/index.markdown

 Most articles fall in the category of 500 words or fewer.
 You can hover the over the bars to see the actual numbers.
 {% include_relative /_includes/html/histogram.html %}

-## Simple explanation of performance measures in natural language processing (NLP)
+## Simple Explanation of Performance Measures in Natural Language Processing (NLP)
 We did this as a project for the course [Introduction to Data Science at University of Helsinki in Fall of 2020](https://studies.helsinki.fi/courses/cur/hy-opt-cur-2021-b449b3af-1ec9-4a04-8a4c-20461c02dbc4), taught by [Prof. Teemu Roos](https://www.cs.helsinki.fi/u/ttonteri/) assisted by [Saska Dönges](https://fuksiwiki.tko-aly.fi/Tuutorit2019#Tutor_Saska_D.C3.B6nges) and [Ioanna Bouri](https://www.linkedin.com/in/ioannabouri/?originalSubdomain=fi).

 One of the parameters of the project was to separate out the explanation/message to our target users (i.e. this blog you are reading) from a technical report to our instructors.